Yigit-Kuyu/Robotics-and-Its-Applications-Term2/README.md

 For course project, Gym environment is [here](https://www.gymlibrary.dev/index.html)

-## Lab Project Presenters on Friday
+## Lab Project Presenters on Friday (Each member of the group must be in the class)

 1) 032190057, 032190017
 2) 032190085, 032090058